Sydney-Informatics-Hub/Scalable-DIA-NN/README.md

 ## Input requirements

 ### Data
-In addition to the wiff and wiff.scan inputs, a fasta is required, and a spectral library can be either supplied or created with optional `Step 1`.
-A cohort-specific empirical library is generated using the spectral library and input samples.
+- wiff and wiff.scan inputs files
+- proteome fasta
+- cohort-specific experimental library can be used for a library-based analysis, or user can run optional [step 1](#1-in-silico-library-generation-optional)

 ### DIA-NN resources
 PC DIA-NN executable installed with Wine is required, and must be run with Wine from the local-to-node storage (will not work from Lustre filesystem).We have installed DIA-NN v 1.8.1 with [Wine 7.0.0](https://hub.docker.com/r/uvarc/wine) and copied the 'Clearcore' and 'Sciex' dll files (required for DIA-NN to read wiff input) into the DIA-NN install directory as per developer's guidelines.
 We have packaged this up into an archive named `dot_wine.tar`.
 Many thanks to [NCI](nci.org.au) for assistance with this.
-This archive (1.8 GB) and its md5 checksum file is available on Dropbox, and download details are provided under the [user guide](#detailed-user-guide)
+This archive (1.8 GB) and its md5 checksum file is available on Dropbox, and download details are provided under the [user guide](#detailed-user-guide).

 The `dot_wine.tar` DIA-NN installation requires Wine with Mono to run.
 We have successfully used the [uvarc container](https://hub.docker.com/r/uvarc/wine) and the [Proteowizard container](https://hub.docker.com/r/chambm/pwiz-skyline-i-agree-to-the-vendor-licenses).
 The Proteowizard container requires [per-user set-up](#pwiz_image_setup.md) to run on Gadi.